 - Evaluate and respond creatively to the variety of conditions that inform audience engagement

 Overview of Learning Activities

-This is studio-based learning in which you work at your art making, meeting regularly with your advisor for intensive consultations that examine, question and identify the forward trajectory of your work.
+This is studio-based learning in which you work at your art making, meeting regularly with your academic supervisor for intensive consultations that examine, question and identify the forward trajectory of your work.
 In addition, you will engage in peer-to-peer dialogue and develop the ability to critically and reflectively evaluate creative outcomes.
-This occurs through the scheduled teacher-led group critique sessions as well individual supervision.
+This occurs through the scheduled teacher-led group critique sessions as well individual academic supervision.